Greensburg Arson Attorney Near You | Worgul, Sarna & Ness

 Overview of Pennsylvania’s Arson Law

 Pennsylvania’s arson statute is included in the penal code section regarding offenses against property, but it also addresses situations where people are hurt or killed because of an intentionally set fire.
 Arson is also a particular problem in insurance fraud, usually involving a scheme to file a claim for insurance proceeds based upon deliberate acts that cause a fire or other damage.
-Police recognize that someone can easily set a blaze to recover insurance money.
-Therefore, law enforcement meticulously investigates and scrutinizes fire scenes to uncover any evidence that may point to illegal activity, and eventually the arson perpetrator.

-Classifications of Pennsylvania’s Arson Penal Code
+Classifications of Arson in Pennsylvania

 Not all arson crimes are the same.
 What is considered arson in your case depends on the circumstances.
 The nature of the case will also range by what evidence the police gather.
 The statute includes several subsections on arson classifications.